atesgoral/express-bifrost/README.md

 import bifrost from 'express-bifrost';
 ```

-Where you would typically pass the Request and Response objects of Express directly down to a controller, use express-bifrost as a bridge between the HTTP Request/Response objects and an HTTP-agnostic controller.
+Where you would typically pass the Request and Response objects of Express directly down to a controller, use express-bifrost as a bridge between the HTTP Request/Response objects and an HTTP-agnostic controller. express-bifrost acts as a factory for Express middleware.

 Before: